The Telescopes of Whispering Skies Observatory: Four Platforms, Side by Side

 The ASI1600MM-Pro can still deliver strong results and has earned its place, but it’s clearly built on older architecture: less full-well headroom, lower resolution, and greater reliance on calibration discipline to keep everything tidy.
 That’s why three platforms live on the 2600 class now, and why the 1600 is a transition platform in this lineup rather than the long-term standard.
 Another problem I have seen with the ASI1600MM-Pro is micro-lensing artifacts around bright stars.
 This can really mess up an image, and the artifacts are hard to correct for in processing.

-While I have gotten good images with the 1600 series camera, there is no doubt that I would like to replace this with a 2600 series camera.
+While I have gotten good images with the 1600 series camera, I am very happy to have upgraded to a 2600 series camera.

 Once the sensor and pixel scale are set, the next practical question is: can I control framing and repeat it—without adding mechanical risk?